Aikeh2021/Employee-Encrypted-Password-Generator/README.md

 Unfortunately, I have hit another roadblock.
 My new method, though effective, is quite time consuming.
 In addition, I find it has not been so helpful with the current unit.
 I don't understand what I am doing and I am stumped on how to move forward.
 I think I don't understand a lot of the terms being used in class and it's hindering my understanding because I have a hard time implementing ideas and terms I have never seen before.
 Not to mention, the volume of new concepts is large and one day of review on my own between classes is not enough for me to understand.
 I need to find a new way to understand the material so I don't fall further behind.
 I think I am going to revisit this homework and keep working on it on my personal device's visual studio code.
 I sometimes find that time and repetition are what I need to make the material click.
 I find that sometimes walking away from an assignment and looking at it after some time off, helps me see an issue with new eyes.
 And during my break, I review and Google things I didn't understand so that I'm still improving my knowledge while I'm away.
 In this instance, I wasn't even able to begin the javascript because I keep getting caught up in the names of the terms and what each thing does.
 After a few days of trying, I didn't know what to do anymore.
 I hope that eventually I will be able to get my code to work especially since I know I will have to use it again in the future.

+## After Some Time . . .

+Sometimes time does heal all wounds.
+All puns aside, after some time the reviews of vanilla javascript began to solidify in my memory.
+In addition to my Google abilities and improved study methods, I have finally started to get a better grasp on how to complete this actitivity.
+I may revisit in the future to see if I can apply a switch case to reduce some of the repetition in the code.
+But for now the code works and I am pleased.